Biden visiting LA port as high inflation persists as threat

 Biden will speak at the port, America’s busiest, on Friday with inflation persisting as a problem that has eluded his policy tweaks, deals brokered with the private sector, infrastructure spending and regulatory actions.

+AAA separately reported that average U.S. gas prices reached a record $4.99 a gallon, an increase that has overwhelmed the president’s previous efforts to reduce overall inflation.
+The pain at the pump is hurting Biden’s public approval ahead of the midterm elections.

-The port moved to round-the-clock operations last October under an agreement that the White House helped to shepherd.
-The goal was to remove backlogs of ships waiting to dock and containers waiting to flow into the country, a logjam that was pumping up prices as the world began to recover from the coronavirus pandemic.
+The Port of Los Angeles moved to round-the-clock operations last October under an agreement that the White House helped to shepherd.
+The goal was to clear backlogs of ships waiting to dock and containers waiting to flow into the country, a logjam that was pumping up prices as the world began to recover from the coronavirus pandemic.

 The port is now moving out a record 200,000 containers on a rolling 30-day average.
-But the forces driving inflation have shifted to rising energy and food costs in the aftermath of Russia’s invasion of Ukraine.
+But the forces driving inflation have largely shifted to rising energy and food costs in the aftermath of Russia’s invasion of Ukraine.
+There has also been a broader increase in prices that go beyond supply chain issues as housing, airfare and medical services expenses rose significantly in May.

-The Democratic president’s speech will overlap with the release of the consumer price index for May, a key measure of inflation.
-Economists surveyed by the data firm FactSet expect inflation rose at a yearly rate of 8.2%, only slightly below the 40-year peak of 8.5% set in March.
-The new report could be paired with average U.S. gasoline prices climbing above $5 a gallon, a nominal record that is hurting Biden’s public approval ahead of the midterm elections.

 Gene Seroka, executive director of the Port of Los Angeles, said there were many levers that caused performance to improve in terms of getting goods to consumers and businesses faster.
 But he specifically credited the “convening powers of the federal government to bring people to the table” and the Biden administration’s focus on the supply chain.